 Contrary to what some sources would have you believe, creative grooming is not just about making your dog up to look like an octopus, a camel or even Yoda (cool as he is).

 While it can involve a lot of themed grooms featuring an abundance of fantastical colors and styles, there is much more to it than that.

-This article will attempt to shed light on what creative grooming can entail as a whole.
+This article will attempt to shed light on some of what creative grooming involves.

 What is Creative Grooming?

 Stripped down to it's basics, creative dog grooming is literally anything that goes beyond what breed standard grooming would usually permit in favor of more eye-catching and exquisite styles.

 One particular benefit of creative grooming is that it enables the groomer or owner to express their dog's unique personality.
 This is often done through the use of special cutting techniques, accessories, and color using dog hair dyes.

 History of Creative Grooming